mounikamarreddy/NLP-for-Telugu-Language/README.md

   year={2022}
 }

-# citations for using the Telug pretrained embeddings.
+# citations for using the Telugu pretrained embeddings.
 @article{marreddy2022resource,
   title={Am I a Resource-Poor Language?
 Data Sets, Embeddings, Models and Analysis for four different NLP tasks in Telugu Language}, author={Marreddy, Mounika and Oota, Subba Reddy and Vakada, Lakshmi Sireesha and Chinni, Venkata Charan and Mamidi, Radhika},